Last updated 4/6/2021 at 8:00 AM

 What if I feel sick and need to be tested?

 Have COVID-19 symptoms?
-Refer to our one-pager and get tested.
+Reach out to any of our partners listed below and get tested.

-The City currently hosts drive-up and walk-up COVID-19 test sites throughout Providence.
+The City and partners currently host drive-up and walk-up COVID-19 test sites throughout Providence.
 These tests are free of charge and information, including immigration status, is confidential.
-If you have symptoms, call your primary care physician.
+If you have symptoms, please consider getting tested.

 New patients can reach out to partners at the below contact information, bilingual personnel are often available.

 Drive-up and walk-up testing available

 Drive-up and walk-up testing available; referral from primary care physician required

 Scalabrini Dukcevich Center

 Walk-up testing available every Monday 2:00-6:00PM

 300 Laurel Hill Avenue